Robert Wood Johnson Grant

 The 2010 Institute of Medicine (IOM) report, The Future of Nursing: Leading Change, Advancing Health, recommends increasing the proportion of nurses with a baccalaureate degree or higher, and increasing the diversity of students to create a nursing workforce prepared to meet the health care demands of diverse populations across the lifespan.
 NCIN is helping to advance those recommendations, enabling schools to expand student capacity in higher education, and encouraging more diversity.

-By bringing more nurses into the profession at the baccalaureate and master’s degree levels, the NCIN program also helps to address the nation’s nurse faculty shortage.
+By bringing more nurses into the profession at the baccalaureate and master’s degree levels, the NCIN program also helped to address the nation’s nurse faculty shortage.
 This trend is reflected in the NCIN scholars, as 91 percent of the students receiving funding in the first three years of the program indicate a desire to advance their education to the master’s and doctoral levels.